 100 years of Polish Gray Samaritans of YWCA

-The event was held at YWCA Minneapolis Downtown who provided us with the space for the meeting.
-Prior to this appearance we were able to obtain permission from Poland's Institute of Remembrance (IPN) to print four panels from the much larger exhibit "Fathers of Independence."
-It illustrates Poland's struggles for sovereignty of the early 1900s and provided a historical backdrop for the event.
-The exhibit is bilingual and available online
+The event was held at YWCA Minneapolis Downtown, which provided PAMSM with space for the meeting.
+Before this appearance, we obtained permission from Poland's Institute of Remembrance (IPN) to print four panels from the much larger exhibit, "Fathers of Independence."

-We also learned about Eleanor Wasielewski who was an alumna of Minnesota University (now University of Minnesota) and its faculty member.
-She, in fact, was the first Gray Samaritan recruit.
-Ms. Johnson helped us with in-depth research on the life of Ms. Wasielewski but was not able to identify live descendants.
+We also learned about Eleanor Wasielewski, an alumna and faculty member of Minnesota University (now University of Minnesota).
+Wasielewski was the first Gray Samaritan recruit.
+Ms. Johnson helped us with in-depth research on Mrs. Wasielewski's life but had trouble identifying any living descendants.